15th Finchley

 The last is that during the year B Huntingford gained his King’s Scout Badge.

 1949 started with a New Year’s Party.
-The Group was asked by Imperial Headquarters (IHQ) to host a party for overseas Scouts studying in the UK.
+The Group had been asked by Imperial Headquarters (IHQ) to host a party for overseas Scouts studying in the UK.
 The party, thought to be the first of its kind, by the local press, was attended by more than 150 Scouters and friends who represented 16 different countries.

 A few weeks later the Group staged a show called ‘The Fifteenth Presents’ that was produced by Ralph Harris and his wife Doris, with music being provided by Ron Jackson.
 The local press gave a very favourable review, having been impressed by the Cubs’ contributions, the Scout sketches and the potted pantomime ‘The Sleeping Beauty’.